Goals and Standards

 Students will apply

-- How to create original programming projects using the 123 Robot, the Coder and coding cards.
+- How to create and start projects using the 123 Robot, the Coder and coding cards.

 Students will make meaning of